 Cherry Tree Bark

-Wild cherry tree tea has an unusual flavor – you may want to add honey or milk or try steeping a small spoonful at first.
-Steeping time is around ten minutes.
-If you like the taste, add more.
-Use the cherry bark tea as desired in moderation, no more than more than three cups a day and less over long periods of time.
+Wild cherry tree tea has an unusual flavor – goes well with a dash of honey and milk or other sweet flavors.
+Throughout history, it was enjoyed for its flavor and medicinal valued as a cough suppressant, treatment for upset stomach, and antidote for stress.
+Use the cherry bark tea as desired in moderation, up to three cups a day and less over long periods of time.

 A Bit of History

 Varieties of cherry trees grow throughout the world – in Europe, Asia, and northern Africa.
-The wild cherry tree is native to eastern North America where Native Americans, like their ancient Chinese herbalists counterparts, brewed the inner bark into a tea.
-Then, as now, it was enjoyed for its flavor and medicinal value as a cough suppressant, treatment for upset stomach, and antidote for stress.
+The wild cherry tree is native to eastern North America where Native Americans, like their ancient Chinese herbalists counterparts, brewed the inner bark into a tea and used it for its medicinal value and flavor.